mariadb-corporation/dev-example-todo/api/python/README.md

 **Configuring db.js**

-The environmental variables from `.env` are used within the [db.js](src/db.js) for the MariaDB Node.js Connector configuration pool settings:
+The environmental variables from `.env` are used within the [db.js](src/db.js) for the MariaDB Python Connector configuration pool settings:

 ```python
 config = {